-The Trustees all give freely their time and expertise without any form of remuneration or other benefit in cash or kind (2021: £nil).
-During the year no reimbursements were made to the Trustees for expenses incurred on behalf of the Trust (2021: £0.1K in respect of one Trustee).
+The Trustees all give freely their time and expertise without any form of remuneration or other benefit in cash or kind (2022: £nil).
+During the year no reimbursements were made to the Trustees for expenses incurred on behalf of the Trust (2022: £nil).